restfulapi/restful-api/README.md

 At this point, the plugin is configured to dynamically attempt to handle any request sent to /api or /qapi, assuming that your services match the [contract](#service-layer-contract) or you have an appropriate [adapter](#service-layer-adapter) configured.

 The rest of this document goes into details of how to configure the plugin to support features such as [whitelisting](#configuration) resources, configuring [declarative marshalling](#declarative-marshalling) to support versioned APIs, and how to use the RestSpecification to provide functional testing for your APIs.

-###6.
-Remove spock jars from war
-Using the functional-spock plugin pulls spock dependencies into the war, which aren't needed and can cause issues.
-One way to work around it is to add a grails.war.resources closure to the BuildConfig.groovy to remove the spock jars:

-    //functional-spock as a compile dependencies drags
-    //spock dependencies into the war, which aren't needed
-    //and can cause deployment issues as it pulls
-    //in a version of spock-grails-support that isn't compatible
-    //with the groovy version used in grails >= 2.2 grails.war.resources = { stagingDir, args ->
-        List unwanted = [ "spock" ]

-        new File(stagingDir, "WEB-INF/lib").eachFile { File file ->
-            String name = file.name.toLowerCase()
-            if (file.name.endsWith(".jar")) {
-                if (unwanted.find { name.startsWith it }) {
-                    delete(file: file)
-                }
-            }
-        }
-    }

 ##Testing the Plugin
 The plugin contains a test application that uses Spock to test the plugin.
 To run all tests from the plugin's root directory run: